Laparoscopic Ovarian Cystectomy Set – Complete Solution for Minimally Invasive Ovarian Cyst Removal

 Key Clinical Advantages

-• Minimally invasive gold standard procedure
+• Minimally invasive prostate cancer surgery

-• High precision with laparoscopic visualization
+• Enhanced precision with HD visualization

 Advin Health Care Product Overview